Are you ready to experience the Disney World parks like never before?

 Who should attend an After Hours event?

-You can get more done at the event than you could in a whole day at Magic Kingdom.
+If you keep moving, you can easily get more done at the event than you could in a whole day at Magic Kingdom.

 For that reason, we’d highly suggest it for: